securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 *   **Direct mode** assumes that you already have a _standard volume_ in which you want to create a _hidden volume_.
 (You already have the briefcase, but you want to add the secret compartment.)

 In this section, we will focus on _direct mode_.
-If you do not yet have a _standard volume_, simply follow the steps outlined in [Creating a standard volume](#creating-a-standard-volume), then return to this section.
+If you do not yet have a _standard volume_, simply follow the steps outlined in the **Creating a standard volume** section above, then return to this point.

 **Step 1**.
 Launch VeraCrypt (**\[Start\]** \> **\[All Apps\]** \> **\[VeraCrypt\]** \> **\[VeraCrypt\]**) to open the main application window.